CrainDavis/ExpenseTracker/README.md

 * additional development resources:
   * [Traversy Media - "Build an Expense Tracker | React Hooks & Context API"](https://www.youtube.com/watch?v=XuFDcZABiDQ)
   * [Aman Mittal - "Build a Expense Tracker app with React Hooks and LocalStorage API"](https://dev.to/amanhimself/build-a-expense-tracker-app-with-react-hooks-and-localstorage-api-4lfj)

 ---

+## Previous Versions:
+This ExpenseTracker originally used _class-based components_ to manage state.
+This was changed to using _React Hooks (useState)_ in order to simplify/shorten the code.
+The original version of this ExpenseTracker also did not have a function for storing data in any way.
+The updated version employs another _React Hook (useEffect)_ to save user input data in LocalStorage.

+---

+## Future Improvements:
+* Break down components further (ie, for each of the section headers, buttons, etc).
+* Allow user to manage their expenses by adding deposit and withdrawal functionality, rather than just adding up expenses.
+* Use a database such as MongoDB.

+---